-Due to the diverse nature of its solutions, Horiba's activities align to a number of other SDGs, including 3, 6, and 7.
+Due to the diverse nature of its solutions, Horiba's activities align to a number of other SDGs, including 3, 6 and 7.
+This revenue figure reflects Horiba's contributions towards all of these SDGs.
 Horiba is a Japanese manufacturer of state-of-the-art measurement equipment and analytical devices, used across a wide range of medical, environmental and automotive applications